Are you looking to jumpstart your creative career? Then you need to create a portfolio website.

-All this information is given to you upon opening his website, complete with links to each successful project.
+All this information is given to you upon opening his business website, complete with links to each successful project.

 This is one of the best ways to write a summary for a website: information presented in a compact way that doesn’t make the visitors work too hard.

 Tip 💁 – Use Green’s website design as an inspiration if you want to show off your expertise at a very quick glance.

 Studio Schurk is an animation and illustration studio.
 This is immediately evident on their homepage, which has some examples of their work as the background.

 Scroll down a bit further to see their animation in action, as well as their projects and portfolio.

 Studio Schurk was founded by Miriam Knijff, who is the illustrator, and Wendy van Veen, who is the animator.